This page explains the difference between in the money (ITM) and at the money (ATM) options, using examples of both calls and puts.

 - A call option with strike price of 80 dollars,

 - A put option with strike price of 80 dollars.

 Which of these options are in the money and which of them are at the money?

 At the money options are options which have the strike price approximately equal to the current market price of the underlying stock.
 In our portfolio of 6 options, there are 2 at the money options:

-The intrinsic value of both these options is approximately zero, as you would not get any advantage (= not make any money) by exercising them given the current market price of Caterpillar.
+The intrinsic value of both these options is approximately zero, as you would not get any advantage (= not make any money) by exercising them given the current market price of Citigroup.